 Grains are some of the healthiest foods you can eat, but many people don’t know how to prepare them.
 Here’s everything you need to know about Cooking Healthy Grains.

-We all know that we need to eat more grains because they are packed with fiber, complex carbohydrates, and can help control our weight.
-But many people feel they don’t know how to cook healthy whole grains and are intimidated by the process.
+We all know that we need to eat more grains because they are packed with fiber, and complex carbohydrates, and can help control our weight.
+However, many people feel they don’t know how to cook healthy whole grains and are intimidated by the process.

 Examples of whole grains include: